Scores rise on 2012 Staff Engagement Survey

 Read more about the Strategic Plan.

-The 2012 survey is the health system's third staff engagement survey and Human Resources utilized the same format as in the 2007 and 2009 surveys.
-Chilcott said that officials from Morehead Associates, Inc., the consulting firm that conducted the survey, were particularly impressed with the health system's progress, given the very challenging economic climate.
+The 2012 survey is the UC Davis Health's third staff engagement survey and Human Resources utilized the same format as in the 2007 and 2009 surveys.
+Chilcott said that officials from Morehead Associates, Inc., the consulting firm that conducted the survey, were particularly impressed with the UC Davis Health's progress, given the very challenging economic climate.

-As with prior surveys, the health system has designated an area of strength and an area of potential improvement upon which to focus on in the coming years.
-Both are prominently included in the health system's five-year Strategic Plan.
+As with prior surveys, the UC Davis Health has designated an area of strength and an area of potential improvement upon which to focus on in the coming years.
+Both are prominently included in the UC Davis Health's five-year Strategic Plan.
 This institutional focus will be supplemented by departmental action plans based upon survey results for each department.

 "This statement has a universal appeal as all of our employees are focused on quality improvement to improve lives and transform health care," said Chilcott.
 "Whether a person provides clinical care, supports the administrative needs of our clinicians, assures an optimal learning environment for our students, develops protocols to translate research discoveries, this has a direct impact on each of us."